Are We Richer Than Solomon?

 Isn't it strange how things you see every day become invisible?
 Like that important piece of paper you tack on the bulletin board and then fail to see when you actually need it.
 It's so common for us to overlook things unless there is some kind of change involved.
 Our human brains need to create a lot of shortcuts for thinking in order to keep functioning in our ever increasingly complex world, we tune out a lot of information we've already seen.

-This truth struck me recently.
+This truth struck me last winter.
 During a blast of winter weather while walking with one of our dogs I noticed a "swerve right" or "keep right" sign that I've seen hundreds of thousands of times over the past 30 years.

 Later by the fire with a cup of tea and a now warm dog on the sofa next to me I was struck with the thought that this sign which technically means "keep right" seemed to be saying swerve and move on.
 Avoid the obstacle and keep going.
 And even if you take the literal meaning, keep right isn't bad advice either based on the definition of right: what is good, proper, and just.